-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. $\,$)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.) $\,$

-Filed by a For the a Prelicus Control Defin e Registrant ⊠ Party other than the Registrant □ Appropriate box: minary Proxy Statement fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) mitive Proxy Statement mitive Additional Materials citing Material under §240.14a-12 InVivo Therapeutics Holdings Corp.
-(Name of Registrant as Specified In Its Charter) Paym ⊠ (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Filing Fee (Check the appropriate box): ee required.
+Filed by a lead the and Prelication Control Defi e Registrant ⊠ Party other than the Registrant □ appropriate box: aminary Proxy Statement fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) nitive Proxy Statement nitive Additional Materials citing Material under §240.14a-12 InVivo Therapeutics Holdings Corp.
+(Name of Registrant as Specified In Its Charter) Paym ⊠ (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Filing Fee (Check the appropriate box): Fee required.
 Fee (1) computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Chec paid previously with preliminary materials.
-Ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for the offsetting fee was paid previously.
+Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Che whice paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for the offsetting fee was paid previously.
 Identify the previous filing by registration statement number, or the n or Schedule and the date of its filing.
 Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

-One Kendall Square, Suite B14402

-Cambridge, MA 02139
+One Kendall Square, Suite B14402 Cambridge, MA 02139